New Saudi king to focus economic policy on jobs as oil sags

 "The stock market is likely to take the smooth way in which the succession was handled as very positive," Sfakianakis said.

-Financial instruments used by foreign investors to hedge against economic risk in Saudi Arabia, forward dollar/riyal contracts SAR1Y= and credit default swaps SAGV5YUSAC=MP, moved little in the hours after Abdullah's death.
+Financial instruments used by foreign investors to hedge against economic risk in Saudi Arabia, forward dollar/riyal contracts and credit default swaps, moved little in the hours after Abdullah's death.

 (editing by David Stamp)